MbinOrg/mbin/docs/02-admin/01-installation/01-bare_metal.md

 opcache.jit_buffer_size = 500M
 ```

+> [!CAUTION]
-> [!CAUTION] be aware that activating `opcache.preload` can lead to errors if you run multiple sites
+> Be aware that activating `opcache.preload` can lead to errors if you run multiple sites.
 > (because of re-declaring classes)

 More info: [Symfony Performance docs](https://symfony.com/doc/current/performance.html)